This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Did you know that alcohol is a depressant?
 When it comes to alcohol and anxiety, you might have noticed that there’s a mix of two worlds: some big highs and some not-so-fun lows.

-Some ways that we find we can get around this is by trying lower alcohol drinks or sampling some of the increasing number of alcohol-free options.
+Some ways that we can get around this are by trying lower alcohol drinks or sampling some of the increasing number of alcohol-free options.
 You might even find your new favourite drink!
-Some of our customers and clients love trying sparkling water with Super Boost C as an alcohol free treat (plus vitamin C is great for supporting the positive production of the calming neurotransmitter GABA!).
+Some of our customers and clients love trying sparkling water with Super Boost C as an alcohol-free treat (plus, vitamin C is great for supporting the positive production of the calming neurotransmitter GABA!).

 Support your body with micronutrients